stanbaek/ece387/_sources/Labs/Lab5_TurtleBot.md

 ## Summary
 In this exercise you examined and used pre-built packages and source code to drive the Turtlebot3 and understand how the system worked.
 You then were able to analyze the topics, nodes, and messages within the ROS system to better understand the flow of information and control.
 The **pro-tips** presented throughout this exercise will make you a better user of Linux and ROS.

-## Cleanup
-In each terminal window, close the node by typing `ctrl+c`.
-Exit any SSH connections.

-## Lesson Objectives:
-1. Gain additional familiarity with simulation environment
-1. Gain familiarity with Turtlebot 3 robotics platform
-1. Practice with ROS diagnostic tools

-## Agenda:
-1. Use Linux terminals to launch and control Turtlebot 3 in simulation environment.
-1. Use Linux terminals to launch and control actual Turtlebot 3.